KasperskyLab/Kaspresso/docs/Wiki/Jetpack_Compose.en.md

 All information about Robolectric support is available [here](https://kasperskylab.github.io/Kaspresso/Wiki/Kaspresso_Robolectric/).

 ### Compose is compatible with all sweet Kaspresso extensions
-Sweet Kaspresso extensions means using of the such constructions as
+Sweet Kaspresso extensions means using of the such constructions as:

-- `flakySafely`
+1. `flakySafely`
-- `continuously`
+2. `continuously`

 The support of some constructions is in progress: [issue-317](https://github.com/KasperskyLab/Kaspresso/issues/317).